Sebastian Barry

 Sebastian Barry (born 1955) is an Irish novelist, playwright and poet.
 He was named Laureate for Irish Fiction, 2018–2021.
-He was named a Chevalier des Arts et des Lettres by the French government in 2024.
+The French government named him a Chevalier des Arts et des Lettres in 2024.
+He is considered "one of Ireland’s most acclaimed and accomplished novelists", with "a distinctive place in contemporary Irish culture".

-Barry has been twice shortlisted for the Man Booker Prize for his novels A Long Long Way (2005) and The Secret Scripture (2008), the latter of which won the 2008 Costa Book of the Year and the James Tait Black Memorial Prize.
+Barry's 2005 novel A Long Long Way was shortlisted for the Booker Prize.
+His follow-up novel, 2008's The Secret Scripture, won the James Tait Black Memorial Prize, the Costa Book of the Year and was shortlisted for the Booker Prize.
 His 2011 novel, On Canaan's Side, was longlisted for the Booker.
-In January 2017, Barry was awarded the Costa Book of the Year prize for Days Without End, becoming the first novelist to win the prestigious prize twice.
+Days Without End received the 2017 Costa Book of the Year, meaning Barry became the first novelist to win the prestigious prize twice.

 Early life and education

 Barry was born in Dublin.
 His mother was acclaimed actress Joan O'Hara.
 One of Barry's grandfathers belonged to the British Army Corps of Royal Engineers.
-His other grandfather was a painter, a Nationalist, and a devotee of De Valera.
+His other grandfather was a painter, a Nationalist, and a devotee of Éamon de Valera.

 He was educated at Catholic University School and Trinity College Dublin, where he read English and Latin.